isaachepworth/book-PaLM/README.txt

 # book-PaLM
 I created this project to be able to keep track of books owned and ones that are on your wish list.
-This project was started to fill a need by my wife who loves books but forget what she has, and can be usfull for anyone that still uses papar books.
+This project was started to fill a need by my wife who loves books but forgets what she has, this can be usfull for anyone that still uses papar books.
 I did this by using two list and two files, the files are to store the infomation when the program is closed and the list is used while running the program. in this program you will be able to add to, remove from, find, or display the the boooks you have.

 example of program while running